ADarko22/JDKCertsTool/ARCHITECTURE.md

 inward):

 1. [core](src/main/kotlin/edu/adarko22/jdkcerts/core) (Domain/Use Cases): Contains the business logic (e.g., the
-   rules for discovering a JDK, for a managing a certificate).
+   rules for discovering a JDK, for managing a certificate).
 It is entirely decoupled from the OS and CLI.

 2. [cli](src/main/kotlin/edu/adarko22/jdkcerts/cli) (Interface Adapters): Translates user input (CLI arguments) into calls to the Core Use Cases, and formats the Core's output for display.